bj7/weatherman/README.md

-# Weatherman
+# Weatherman - Front-end

-This README outlines the details of collaborating on this Ember application.
+This README outlines the details of collaborating on this application.
-A short introduction of this app could easily go here.
+Currently, this application is only an Ember application, but the purpose of this weather app is to show the process and parts of building a full stack application from basic front-end, to backend with data store and APIs, to mobile that accesses those APIs.
 ## Prerequisites

 You will need the following things properly installed on your computer.